sisl/astra-rl/docs/contributing.md

 # Contributing

-!!! warning

-    This documentation (and project) is a work in progress.
-If you have any questions or suggestions, please feel free to open an issue on the [GitHub repository](https://github.com/sisl/astra-rl)

 Thank you for your interest in contributing to ASTRA-RL!
 We welcome contributions from the community to help improve the toolbox and its documentation.

 ## How to Contribute